 Recipes for mini desserts

-I have a recipe for Mini Cheesecakes which I absolutely love.
+I have a recipe for baked Mini Cheesecakes which I absolutely love.
 I top them with jam, swirl those around to make a pretty marbly effect, and bake them.

 It’s so much easier to make than regular-sized cheesecakes and let’s face it, mini desserts are just awesome (like these Mini Cherry Galettes).
 You don’t need to share, there’s less chance you’ll eat more than you should, though who’s to say it’s wrong to eat 2 or 3 of each?
 (Definitely not me lol.)